 If you are suspicious about a donation request, either by email or a door-to-door solicitation, then please contact the British Red Cross supporter care team on 0844 87 100 87 or e-mail email@example.com

-We are currently appealing for donations to our Syria Crisis, Typhoon Haiyan and South Sudan Crisis appeals via telephone and direct mail.
+We are currently appealing for donations to the above appeals via telephone, direct mail and email.
 If you receive a request to give to any of these appeals and are at all suspicious that it is not genuine, please contact us.

 If in doubt please call us on 0844 87 100 87.